Masa331/rails_passwordless_authentication/README.md

 This is a small demonstration Rails app for passwordless authentication using only email.

 Why?
-Because registration and password management sucks!
+Because registration and password management sucks for both developer and user

-My blog post with full story: to-do
+My blog post with full story: <http://masa331.github.io/2016/05/21/passwordless-authentication-in-rails.html>